Why Confluence?

 The definition of confluence is: “the junction of two rivers, especially rivers of approximately equal width.”
 We chose to use the word confluence to represent the merging of values-driven private businesses with the diversity of organizations doing conservation work.
 We believe that bringing these two sectors closer together has the potential to shape the course of the environmental movement to help people, wildlife, and wild places thrive.
 Additionally, the river reference is a nod to our roots in the outdoor industry, and represents a type of place these grants could help protect.

 Small groups are often overlooked by funders and therefore underfunded.
 Our hope is that funding for groups this size will help scale their work.
 Additionally, only four groups will be selected to receive funding.
 The committee is using the budget cap as a tool to decrease the number of declined applicants.
-We are looking at three of the last five years recognizing that many groups experience short-term or one-time fluctuations in revenue that are not representative of their actual size or funding history.

 Yes.
 Applicants can apply for funding through both programs.
 Click here to learn more about the funding criteria and application process in our member directed grant program.